Jotis1/porfolio/src/data/blog/cn.md

 </div>
 ```

 ❌ This is, indeed, pretty bad.
 Tailwind will probably generate a lot of classes that you don't need.
-With `tailwindmerge`, you can simplify it like this:
+With `tailwind-merge`, you can simplify it like this:

 ```tsx
 // ✅ GOOD WAY